ghaid999/holbertonschool-hbnb/part1/README.md

 ### Role

-> Explain what a place represents.
+> in class place we have the information about the plece.

 ### Attributes